HabitatFramework/UserGuide/concepts/concepts.rst

 To perform a logical merge:

 * Select the features to be merged and a feature from the INCID they are to be merged with in the GIS layer.
-* Return to the HLU main window and click :guilabel:`Get Map Selection`.
+* Return to the HLU main window and click |getmapselection| :guilabel:`Get Map Selection`.
 * Select one of the options in the 'Process' list.
-* Click :guilabel:`Merge Features`.
+* Click |logicalmerge| :guilabel:`Logical Merge`.
 A list of INCIDs will be displayed as shown in the figure :ref:`figLMD`.

 .. _figLMD: